tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

     return LocalRedirect(_membership.Options.DefaultPathAfterLogin);
 }
 ```
-Once again, the last step in the process is to SignOut of the &#8220;ExternalCookie&#8221;, cleaning up after the stored Twitter information.
+Once again, the last step in the process is to SignOut of the “ExternalCookie”, cleaning up after the stored Twitter information.

 ## Membership and Persistence

 The changes for the membership object are fairly light.
 We need to be able to:

   * `Register(username, email, "Twitter", twitterId)`: Register a new account w/ Twitter authentication
-  * `Login("Twitter", twitterId)`: Login with &#8220;Twitter&#8221; authentication
+  * `Login("Twitter", twitterId)`: Login with “Twitter” authentication

 These will expose the new Persistence methods we need against Cosmos DB.